You are here: Urology Textbook > Surgery (procedures) > TURB

 - Multiple small lesions, especially in known bladder cancer, are treated with fulguration.

-- Meticulous hemostasis finishes the operation, a irrigation catheter is introduced.
+- Meticulous hemostasis finishes the operation, an irrigation catheter is introduced (18–22 CH, depending on bleeding and resection size).

 Early instillation of Mitomycin C: